 3. Violence and Trauma

-“Exposure to trauma can have a significant impact on health,” Maniar says.
+Professor of public health practice and the director of Northeastern University’s Master of Public Health program, Neil Maniar, PhD, MPH, says, “Exposure to trauma can have a significant impact on health.” .
 “When we think about the issue of gun violence, for example, it has an impact not just on the direct victims, but on entire communities as well.
 Exposure to trauma can impact brain development, especially in children, and have lifelong impacts on health.”

 4. Food Insecurity

 Even in America, one of the wealthiest nations in the world, food insecurity and a lack of access to healthy and affordable nutrition is a major concern.
-According to the U.S. ODPHP, an estimated 17.4 million U.S. households were food insecure at some point during 2014.
+According to the USDA , an estimated 10.5 percent (13.8 million) of U.S. households were food insecure at some time during 2020

 Food insecurity can be caused by a range of factors.
-Low income and high food cost, for example, is a primary concern; over 31 percent of low-income households in 2016 were food insecure.
+Negative effects compounded by COVID-19 such as low income and high food cost, for example, is a primary concern; as USDA estimated the number of food insecure people to increase by 291 million in 2021 across low and middle-income countries.
 Access to nutrition is yet another issue.
 Poor urban planning, a lack of public transportation options, and a lack of full-service supermarkets in many communities have given rise to food deserts—a term that defines communities with a lack of access to affordable and nutritious foods.

-While food insecurity may lead to short-term and long-term hunger, the effects go beyond a missed meal.
-Chronic malnutrition and food insecurity have been shown to increase the risk for obesity and chronic disease in adults, as well as mental and developmental conditions in children.
+While food insecurity may lead to short- and long-term hunger, the consequences go beyond a missed meal.
+Chronic malnutrition and food insecurity are proven to have a significant effect on individuals’ quality of life.
+Some ramifications include an increased risk for obesity and chronic disease in adults, as well as mental and developmental conditions in children.

 Looking to Make a Difference with a Career in Public Health?